MicrosoftDocs/power-platform/power-virtual-agents/preview/time-zones.md

 ---
-title: "Managing date and time in PVA (Preview)"
+title: "Manage date and time in Power Virtual Agents (preview)"
-description: "How to manage date and time in PVA bots"
+description: "How to manage date and time in Power Virtual Agents bots."
 keywords: "PVA"
 ms.date: 10/10/2022
 ms.topic: article